Everything PR News

 What is the Toyota Newsroom?

-Toyota Newsroom is the company's owned-publishing operation, producing ten thousand-plus indexed pages of vehicle launches, recalls, executive video, and editorial content.
-It is the most cited automotive owned-content operation in AI answers.
+Toyota Newsroom is the company's owned-publishing operation, producing thousands of indexed pages of vehicle launches, recalls, executive video, and editorial content.
+One of the most-studied automotive owned-content operations.

 How big is the creator economy?

-The global creator economy is projected to reach roughly 528 billion dollars by 2030, up from approximately 250 billion in 2024.
+The global creator economy was estimated at roughly $250 billion in 2024 and is projected to approach $500 billion later this decade.
 It is now the largest single category of new promotional infrastructure in consumer commerce.

 Ronn Torossian